Razarac00/Beast_Blitz/README.md

-# revature_p2
+# Beast Blitz

 Raise your pets with care.
 Rise to glory in battle.
-Revautre_p2 brings combat and care together in this new pet simulator right in your browser.
+Beast Blitz brings combat and care together in this new pet simulator right in your browser.
 Feed, dress, and groom your pet for a day at home or go out and grind enemies for coin.
 The choice is yours.

 ## How to Play